 The Texas dairy industry boosts local, state and national economies.

-Jobs and income are generated when farmers purchase machinery, trucks, fuel and other equipment; buy feed and healthcare for their animals; and use services such as banking and insurance.
-And after the milk leaves the farm, it continues to create jobs in transportation, distribution, processing and retail markets.
+Jobs and income are generated not only by milk production, but also when farmers purchase machinery, trucks, fuel and other equipment; buy feed and healthcare for their animals; and use services such as banking and insurance.
+After the milk leaves the farm, it continues to create jobs in transportation, distribution, processing and retail.